 The Holy Mountain or Agion Oros is an amazing space that seems to belong to another sphere of the world, located in the middle of European territory.

-Whoever knows, even once, the holy land of Mount Athos remains marked in his heart all his life.
+Whoever knows, even just once, the holy land of Mount Athos, remains engraved in his heart all his life.
 And not so much because of the unexpected beauty and purity of these places but, especially, because of the spirit here.

 Spiritual practice on Athos